MrBuddyCasino/turbocontainers/README.md

 * execution of the next test
 * repeat until tests are finished

+It is possible that the container state is reset completely between each test, with the initialization being re-run, or that the initialization step is executed only once.
+This depends on how easy it is to implement correctly.

 ## Supported containers

 Every container needs explicit support.
 Currently supported: